 Punitive damages are awarded in cases of serious or malicious wrongdoing to punish the wrongdoer, or deter others from behaving similarly.
 In most states, a plaintiff may not recover punitive damages in a wrongful death action.
 There are some states, however, that have specific statutes that permit the recovery of punitive damages.
 In states that do not explicitly allow or disallow punitive damages in wrongful death actions, courts have held punitive damages permissible.
 An attorney will be able to advise you as to whether your state allows punitive damages.

-Aaron O’Brien helps families who have lost loved ones or seen them injured after the negligence of car and truck drivers.
+Attorney Aaron O’Brien has helped families who have lost loved ones or seen them injured after the negligence of car and truck drivers.

 He has handled wrongful death and Personal Injury cases involving car and truck drivers injuring or causing the death of bicyclists and motorcyclists.

-Recently, Attorney Aaron O’Brien, in a car vs. biker crash causing death case, wrote a warning to the insurance company for the driver.
+As an example, while litigating a case involving a car vs. biker crash that caused the tragic death of the biker, Attorney Aaron O’Brien wrote a warning to the insurance company for the driver.
 Mr. O’Brien asserted boldly that although it may not have been done yet in Florida, he intended to seek and collect punitive damages from the driver, whom O’Brien alleged was texting and driving at or near the time of the crash.

-The insurance company bitterly scoffed at such a suggestion.
-But not anymore – a Twentieth Judicial Circuit court judge here in Southwest Florida has ruled that punitive damages can be sought in a case involving the allegation of texting and driving resulting in the injury and death of a cyclist.
+In the past, an insurance company would bitterly scoff at such a suggestion.
+But not anymore!
+Now, a Twentieth Judicial Circuit court judge right here in Southwest Florida ruled that punitive damages can be sought in a case involving the allegation of texting and driving resulting in the injury and death of a cyclist.